 - First reply time is straightforward and a good starting point if you’re not sure of which metrics you want to hold your team accountable to.

-- Pick only one resolution time metric - Requester wait time or Agent work time.
+- Pick only one resolution time metric: Requester wait time, Agent work time, or Total resolution time.

 - It is possible to have both next reply time and periodic update time metrics active.
 Your target status will display the metric closest to becoming breached.